-Absolutely not.
+Absolutely not!
 Advocates come from many backgrounds, and patients need many skills and services to help them.
-Nurses are welcome and needed as advocates, of course!
+Nurses and other clinical professionals are welcome and needed as advocates, of course!
 But it is not necessary to be a nurse to be successful.
 Learn more about the background needed to be an effective and successful patient advocate.

-Yes, some advertising is occaisionally included in newsletters, and on some sites.
+Yes, some advertising is occasionally included in newsletters, and on some sites.
 Because we are a dues-supported organization, we are able to keep advertising to a minimum.

 Premium +ADL members may submit news and resources.
 Find the “In the News” request form linked from your Member Dashboard.